katanemo/arch/demos/hr_agent/README.md

 # HR Agent Demo

-This demo showcases how the **Arch** can be used to an HR agent to manage workforce-related inquiries, workforce planning, and communication via Slack.
-It intelligently routes incoming prompts to the correct endpoints, providing concise and useful responses tailored for HR and workforce decision-making.
+This demo showcases how the **Arch** can be used to build an HR agent to manage workforce-related inquiries, workforce planning, and communication via Slack.
+It intelligently routes incoming prompts to the correct targets, providing concise and useful responses tailored for HR and workforce decision-making.

 ## Available Functions:

 - **HR Q/A**: Handles general Q&A related to insurance policies.
   - **Endpoint**: `/agent/hr_qa`
-  - Handles general HR-related inquiries (e.g., HR policy questions, FAQs).

 - **Workforce Data Retrieval**: Retrieves data related to workforce metrics like headcount, satisfaction, and staffing.
   - **Endpoint**: `/agent/workforce`